MetaProvide/nextcloud-swarm-plugin/README.md

 -   **View Swarm Reference:** Access the unique Swarm reference for each file.
 -   **Export all Swarm References:** Backup all your Swarm references easily.

+Additionally, we have introduced a HejBit Feedback button that appears in the bottom left corner when you are inside a HejBit folder.
+This feature allows users to easily send feedback regarding general inquiries, ideas, or issues directly from the plugin.

 ![View, download, and file view actions in Nextcloud](https://github.com/user-attachments/assets/fcab775b-48ae-40b3-995d-d37fec871436)

 ### Settings